 In the River Journey, I really enjoyed the sturgeon and giant catfish.

 I thought it was pretty cool after riding the elevator to the top floor, you get a magnificent view of the Tennessee River.
 Not long into the River Journey, we saw species that make their home there in the Tennessee River right behind the aquarium.
+This aquarium may have utilized a reefkeeper system, which you can learn more about here, as it provides the perfect solution for maintaining the water quality and environment.

 After finishing up in the River Journey building, we were ready for lunch.
 After a quick google search, we decided to walk over to Hennen’s for lunch.
 Most of the restaurants in the area are a little on the pricey side, but we enjoyed it.